caketaster/mildew-detection/README.md

 The initial hypothesis can be confirmed by the fact that manual visual differentiation already occurs at Farmy & Foods (albeit at a slow and hard to scale level).

-The second hypothesis was be tested through extensive training of an ML model with the aim of accurate differentiation of healthy/infected leaves at the highest possible accuracy rate.
-An accuracy rate of 99.7+% was reached with one of the models trained, and 97.7+% with the other.
+The second hypothesis will be tested through extensive training of an ML model with the aim of accurate differentiation of healthy/infected leaves at the highest possible accuracy rate.

 ## Rationale to map Business Requirements to Data Visualisations & ML tasks
 In terms of Business Requirement 1 (To paraphrase: The client requires a method of differentiating between healthy and mildew infected leaves at a greater than 97% accuracy):